When to feed garden birds

 Food supplies are low, the cold has gripped the land and your garden looks a little bit dystopian.
 It’s the winter where birds need our help the most, not because of the cold directly, but because of the lack of food that this can cause.
 As birds migrate from forests into more urban areas, in a bid to get a meal, it is up to us to help them.

 Lots of fat, lots of energy, and lots of it!
 That’s essentially how you should approach garden bird feeding in the winter months.
 Natural foods are very scarce, meaning smaller birds such as finches visit in even greater numbers, while you may even see winter thrushes from time to time too.
 All of them visiting your garden to get the food they so desperately need.
-Mornings and late afternoons are the most important parts of the day, so have a nice selection of nuts, seeds and fat in order to help them recover and prepare for the long cold nights.
+Mornings and late afternoons are the most important parts of the day, so have a nice selection of bird seeds, nuts and fat in order to help them recover and prepare for the long cold nights.

 Garden birds need water in the winter too, so when it gets really cold, do what you can to stop your bird bath turning into an ice rink.
 Water fountains are an easy solution, as the moving water is less likely to freeze.
 Whether ice or snow, keep checking on your water, your bird food and the birds themselves; it’s at this time of year they depend on you most.